-Can meloxicam cause weight gain?
+Can Mobic cause weight gain?
 Yes, weight gain is a possible side effect of Mobic.
-This happens because of fluid retention in the body which causes swelling, edema, and weight gain.
-This is a severe adverse effect which requires immediate medical attention.
+It happens because of fluid retention in the body, which causes swelling, edema, and weight gain.
+It is a severe adverse effect that requires you to seek immediate medical help.

 Are Meloxicam and Tramadol Addictive Medications?

-Meloxicam interactions with Advil shows that they can also be used together with the prescription of a doctor.
+Information on Meloxicam interactions with Advil shows that they can also be used together with a doctor’s prescription.

-In the case of tramadol drug interactions, the following drugs should completely be avoided while taking this medication:
+In the case of Ultram drug interactions, the following drugs should completely be avoided while taking this medication: